 I’ve been a 'health nut' since I was 15 and so I’ve looked for natural health remedies all through medical school and my medical practice.
 I’ve tried many of the modern natural health kicks myself, and collected more interesting experiences from my patients.
 My intent is to share my observations and recommendations over the course of my blog posts on natural skin health.

-The first, most important lesson I’ve learned is that there's no substitute for a healthy diet of real foods.
-But:
+I’ve learned over my career in science and medicine that there's no substitute for a healthy diet of real foods.

-• How do we conveniently work them into our real life, our real daily schedule?
+- How do we conveniently work them into our real life and our busy daily schedule?

 - Organic and ‘natural’ foods are often expensive, how can we afford them on a budget?